It's Right. It's On Time. Or It's FREE!

 Think you need to get your face plastered on billboards, in newspapers and in other media with your ads to get listing and buyers?
 Think again.
 Effective real estate marketing is not about getting in front of more people more often, it's about getting in front of the right people in the right way.

 What is your target audience?
 Are you focused on a particular neighborhood, demographic or income level?
 Use the right medium and messaging that reflects your unique value proposition and your target market.
-A combination of print and internet exposure is critical for an integrated marketing strategy.
+A combination of print and internet exposure is critical for an integrated marketing strategy

 - Surveys have shown that more than 70% of sellers and buyers use the first realtor they contact.
 Give prospects a reason to contact you or visit your website now.
-On your business cards, postcards, door hangers or flyers, point to resources on your site that are useful anytime such as local real estate updates, free home valuation service, home maintenance checklists or a blog for issues in your target neighborhood.
+On your business cards, postcards, door hangers or flyers, point to resources on your site that are useful anytime such as local real estate updates, free home valuation service, home maintenance checklists or a blog for issues in your target neighborhoods.

 3. You can't compete with the "big guys" marketing budgets or more experienced agents.